samanthafrances/snowlink/README.md

 ## MVP
 - Frontend: Simple UI that allows users to navigate, create, view, and manage events, and also create and update their profile using authentication.
 - Backend: Node.js server built with Express that handles user requests, and manages data.
-- Database: MongoDB collection that stores event data, user data, and authentication information.
+- Database: MongoDB Mongoose collection that stores event data, user data, and authentication information.

 ## User Journey
 - User lands on splash page that promts them to create an account with Google